-Upon the occurrence of a change of control, which is defined in the Original Senior Secured Base Indenture and the Senior Notes Base Indenture, or a change of control triggering event, which is defined in the New Senior Secured Base Indenture, each holder of the Secured Notes and the Senior Notes has the right to require Acquisition Corp. to repurchase some or all of such holder's Secured Notes and Senior Notes at a purchase price in cash equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the repurchase date.
+Upon the occurrence of a change of control triggering event, which is defined in the Secured Notes Indenture, each holder of the Secured Notes has the right to require Acquisition Corp. to repurchase some or all of such holder's Secured Notes at a purchase price in cash equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the repurchase date.

-Existing Debt as of September 30, 2020
+Existing Debt as of September 30, 2021

-As of September 30, 2020, our long-term debt, all of which was issued by Acquisition Corp., was as follows (in millions):
+As of September 30, 2021, our long-term debt, all of which was issued by Acquisition Corp., was as follows (in millions):